TheSchnappi/articy2renpy/README.md

 **A:** You can also use the output pin of a node for setting instructions but with the same limitations.

 **Q:** Is the Document feature supported? <br />
 **A:** No, the Document feature is not supported by this converter.
-There are multiple problems with this feature and in the context of Ren'Py, writing linear dialogue with RenPy and a text editor is most likely a much better solution then the Document feature.
+In the context of Ren'Py, writing linear dialogue with RenPy and a text editor is most likely a much better solution then the Document feature anyway.
 As a work around, you could copy&paste the nodes of the Document in your Dialogue node to make it somewhat work.

 **Q:** Do I need to select or deselect something during the JSON export in articy:draft? <br />
-**A:** You have to export at least Packages and GlobalVariables selected during the articy:draft JSON export.
+**A:** You have to export at least both _Packages_ and _GlobalVariables_ with your articy:draft JSON export.